Today’s teenagers grew up with the internet — and now, they’re also building it.

 Jonathan Mathews, Tom Xaviour, and Harrison Findley, 10th graders at George Washington Carver High School of Engineering and Science, showed off their website, Tuber, which they stated is like Uber for tutoring.

-Tuber allows schools to create an area where students can get their homework questions fielded using their instructors or accepted friends.
-Students can take time to table tutoring sessions with either if they want more help.
+Tuber allows schools to create an area where students can get their homework questions answered using their instructors or accepted friends.
+Students can also schedule tutoring sessions with either if they want more help.

 Sharing a love of music